Welcome to CHESS <QM>2 Sample Alignment

 FOURC>heightscan

-b) Check the quality of the datasets at nexpy
+b) Check the quality of the datasets at nexpy, DONOT Double click the image, the program will crush

 b) Go to the best position of the sample